lihe1991/PYNQ/docs/source/overlays/logictools_overlay/logictools_overlay_overview.rst

 Stopping
 ^^^^^^^^^^^^^^^^^^

-If a builder is running, it must be stopped before running or stepping it again.
+If a block is running, it must be stopped before running or stepping it again.
 Once a builder is stopped, its outputs are disconnected from the IO.

 Trace
 ^^^^^^^^^^^^^^^^^^^